Last Updated on April 24, 2022 by Andrew Culture

 The controls can be tailored to your needs, allowing you to perfectly emulate breaking, shifting, and steering as though you were riding outside.
 That real bike feel is what makes it the best bike trainer, combined with the fact that it is comfortable to use as well as incredibly simple.

 It can be used with third-party training apps to really customise your experience, and also so that you get the most out of each session.
-World-class tech used by Tour de France riders is also incorporated for the serious sportsman.
+World-class tech used by Tour de France riders is also incorporated for serious sportsmen.
 It’s certainly packed with oo-la-la.

 - Feels just like a real bike without the need to head out into the world